-While LPE is best-known for supplying strata and embedded networks, it’s now making a play for the residential electricity space, offering a single market offer in SE QLD called its ‘Principal Offer’.
+While LPE is best-known for supplying strata and embedded networks, it’s now making a play for the residential electricity space, offering a single market offer in SE QLD called its ‘Mates Rate’.

-Following in the footsteps of numerous other providers, LPE’s Principal Offer comes with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
+Following in the footsteps of numerous other providers, LPE’s plans come with no conditional discounts, boldly claiming that it offers the “best rates upfront with no confusing discounts.”
 This trend in energy retail appears to be a consequence of criticism of some big discounts that haven’t resulted in the savings consumers might expect.

 Unlike a lot of other providers, LPE does not offer an online sign-up or chat function, and its website doesn’t outwardly display its residential plans – rather it offers up a phone number in which you can ring to follow up.

 As mentioned, outside of its residential offerings, LPE offers electricity within embedded networks.
 It boldly claims “we guarantee we will save you money and provide you the best and fairest deal”, promising to work with customers to provide the right service and reduce network charges.